 These are my four things!
 What do you think?
 What would you do differently if you could back to the start of marriage?

-I am talking about all this and more in The Wedding Night: Embracing Sexual Intimacy as a New Bride which is launching next week!
+I am talking about all this and more in The Wedding Night: Embracing Sexual Intimacy as a New Bride which is now available here!
 Are you engaged to be married or know someone who is?
 Are you a newlywed wife?
 Then make sure to get yourself a copy!

 Plus don’t miss out on all the fun Bonuses and Giveaways we’ll be having on the launch week!